Quasso/KubePiHole/README.md

 Click the left hand side button "CHOOSE OS" (under "Operating System").

 You should see a list, select the Lite version in either 64 bit (Raspberry Pi 3 and above) or 32 bit (Raspberry Pi 2 and below).

+_Note: support for 2 and below is not currently planned for support, though I have already made progress and it is almost working, the specs are a bit limited for it to make lots of sense.
+However the ability to automatically relaunch the instance if it fails could be reason enough._

 Like so (set your own secure password for SSH, or if you know how, use keys):